Enquiry Form

 12 General

-(c ) Any clause which expressly or by its nature survives the termination of this Agreement shall remain in full force and effect, notwithstanding termination.
+12.10 Any clause whichexpressly or by its nature survives the termination of this Agreement shall remain in full force and effect,notwithstanding termination.

-12.13 This Agreement constitutes the entire agreement between the Parties, and supersedes all negotiations, representations or prior agreements, whether written or oral, in respect of the subject matter of this Agreement.
-The Parties acknowledge that West Tip Waste Management will only provide the goods and/or services on the terms of this Agreement and the terms of this Agreement prevail at all times, regardless of timing of exchange of documents.
+12.13 This Agreementconstitutes the entire agreement between the Parties, and supersedes all negotiations, representations or prioragreements, whether written or oral, in respect of the subject matter of this Agreement.
+The Partiesacknowledge that The Supplier will only providegoods and/or services on the terms of this Agreement, which prevail at alltimes, regardless of timing of exchange of documents.

 TERMS OF WEBSITE USE